At Napa Valley Wine Train, we get lots of questions. Here are some answers:

 Due to state regulations, smoking is not permitted in the Station, on board the Napa Valley Wine Train, or on the outside observation deck of the train.

-The Napa Valley Wine Train consists of sixteen railcars and four engines on point:
+The Napa Valley Wine Train consists of Twelve railcars and and Four engines on point:

 Gourmet Express Dining Cars (2)